Your online application includes two required recommendations:

 A few of our programs work a bit differently:

 CET Film Production at FAMU, Photography at FAMU, & CET New Media & Audiovisual Studies.
 The application process for these programs involves additional review by the CET Prague at FAMU Faculty Advisory Committee.
-All applications and portfolios will be reviewed immediately after the application deadlines listed below.
+All applications and portfolios will be reviewed immediately after the application deadlines.
 You will be emailed an admissions decision approximately 2 to 3 weeks after the application deadline.

 Start by submitting a transcript from your current college or university.
 At your previous school, did you take any courses that are relevant to the study abroad program you’ve selected?
 If yes, please submit any transcripts from your previous school(s) that reflect that coursework.